cmgoffena13/file-loader/README.md

 14. **MERGE Operation**: Merges staging data into the target table based on grain columns, handling inserts and updates appropriately

 15. **Cleanup**: Drops the staging table and deletes the original file from the directory.
 The archived copy remains for recovery if needed (simply move from archive back to directory to reprocess).
 If bad data got into the table, then DELETE out of the target table where `source_filename = {file_name}` and then reprocess.

+16. **Failure Notifications** {#failure-notifications}:
+    - **Email**: If `notification_emails` is configured for a source, email notifications are automatically sent to business owners when files fail (validation threshold exceeded, audit failures, missing headers/columns).
+The data team (configured via `DATA_TEAM_EMAIL`) is always CC'd.
+Notifications include error details, log_id for reference, and sample validation errors when applicable.
+    - **Slack**: Internal processing errors (code bugs, database connection failures, system exceptions) are automatically sent to Slack if `SLACK_WEBHOOK_URL` is configured.
+These are separate from file-related issues and include system information.

 ### Detailed Logging